Thru and Long Distance Hiking: From the Sea to the Summits!

 Much of our trail crosses over private land.
 Please respect the landowners that grant us access to this beautiful landscape and resource by following the practices of Leave No Trace.
 The 7 principles of Leave-No-Trace are Plan Ahead/ Prepare, Travel/Camp on Durable Surfaces, Dispose of Water Properly, Leave What You Find, Minimize Campfire Impacts, Respect Wildlife and Be Considerate of Other Visitors.
 For a full explanation of each principle visit the Leave-No-Trace Webpage.

 Overnight camping is only allowed at designated sites along the trail.
 For a list of sites and to make reservations where applicable, visit the Overnight Sites page.
 Where there is no campsite, thru-hikers are expected to get off the trail to find local overnight accommodations.
-Use this accommodations interactive map to find trail adjacent accommodations!
-Please keep in mind that much of the Trail is on private property and “stealth camping” is not permitted.
+Use the accommodations interactive map shown below to find trail adjacent accommodations!
+Please keep in mind that much of the Trail is on private property and “stealth camping” is not permitted as we rely on the cooperation and partnership of private landowners.